I’m in Peru, preparing to hike the Inca Quarry Trail and visit Machu Picchu. To read “High old time (Part 1),” please see the previous post.

 We bypassed the village of Socma, which sits at two miles high.
 Higher up we stopped to take photos of a waterfall, Perolniyoc, plunging down the side of a cliff face for the length of a football field.
 The cool spray from the cascade was refreshing.

 I began chewing dried coca leaves, which I bought at a shop the day before.
 The guides suggested I chew three or four at a time.
-The grassy-tasting leaves dissolve in your mouth, leaving only a wad of leaf veins behind.
+The grassy-tasting leaves dissolve in your mouth, leaving behind a wad of leaf veins.

 Coca leaves work as an anesthetic, lessening pain, and as a stimulant, imparting energy.
 They may also prevent altitude sickness.
 Incan messengers chewed the leaves during their long runs through the mountains.